gmarimon98/dd-srd/content/character-stats/drive.md

 ## Regard

-You begin every session with two points of regard.
-Whenever another player character does something that makes an impression or furthers your relationship with them, whether positively or negatively, you can choose to give them one or more regard.
-Erase the chosen amount of regard from your sheet, and grant them the same amount of drive.
+Whenever another player character does something that makes an impression or furthers your relationship with them, whether positively or negatively, you can mark one or two regard on your character sheet to grant them the same amount of drive.
+Once you have marked two regard, you cannot mark more in that session.
+At the start of each session, erase all regard you have marked.